 An IoT location solution needs three major layers: hardware, management platform (software), and application.
 Starting from the top, the application can be desktop- or mobile-based, depending on a use case, and it is what your customers or staff use in order to make use of your solution (see examples of such applications below).

 Hardware is the bottom layer.
 It pertains to transmitting and scanning devices that allow determining the location of a given person or object.
 Due to its widespread adoption and compatibility with the most of today’s mobile devices, Bluetooth Low Energy is becoming an increasingly popular standard for location-based solutions.
-In this article, we’re going to focus on BLE-enabled devices.
+In this article, we’re going to focus on Bluetooth LE-enabled devices.